joantune/maidSyncher/README.md

 # MaidSyncher

-This tool is used to bidirectionally sync tasks between an ActiveCollab instance, and the GitHub issues of an organization.
+MaidSyncher is a  tool that is used to bidirectionally sync artifacts (tasks/subtasks/projects/etc) between an ActiveCollab instance, and the GitHub issues of an organization.

-Basic configuration and usage details are shown on this page.
-But full documentation, including synching behavior, can be found [here](http://joantune.github.io/maidSyncher/)

 <a id="setup">  </a>
 ## Configuration and usage